Lotti Brown Designs - Art to connect with the energy of the natural world...

 My art makes me happy.
 I love to use my art to celebrate our connections with our pets and the natural world, and I love that my art can become a part of this special connection and a lasting symbol of the happiness of this very special bond.

-Please stay and browse for a while in my store to explore my artworks and buy giclee art prints or check out additional stockists for more art products and fabrics.
+Please stay and browse for a while.
+You can find out about commissioning a custom pet portrait from me, here or check out my store to explore my artworks and buy giclee art prints.
+Or you can take a peek at my additional stockists for more art products and fabrics.

 Keep in Touch

 Sign up for my free email newsletter to keep in touch with my news and updates...

 - Early looks at works in progress and the behind-the-scenes artistic process from my studio

 - Special offers available only to my subscribers

 - PLUS – a free printable greetings card (pdf format)